lilleman ba4503b4d1

 Overview

 Plainpages gives you the boring-but-hard parts of a web app — a design system, a menu, sessions, and access control — and stays out of your domain logic.
-Any page can be public or gated, so the same foundation serves a purely public site, a fully locked-down internal tool, or the common middle: a public front with an authenticated area behind it.
-Its sweet spot is the back-office and operational tooling you'd otherwise hand-roll for the tenth time, but nothing ties it to internal-only use.
-The core itself ships no domain screens at all — even the screens for running the system (users, groups, permissions) are a drop-in plugin you opt into (examples/plugins/admin/).
-Everything is a plugin.
+Any page can be public or gated, so the same foundation serves a public site, a locked-down internal tool, or a public front with an authenticated area behind it.

 • Included in the core: themed sign-in / register / reset (Kratos-backed), the design system + app shell, the config-driven menu, sessions, and access control.
 No domain screens.